matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 - Find [more info about the zkSync CLI here](../../api/tools/zksync-cli/).
 :::

-3. Create the `hardhat.config.ts` file in the root and add the following code, replacing `goerli` with the RPC URL as used in the `goerli.json` file in the L1 Governance section:
+3. Create the `hardhat.config.ts` file in the root and add the following code:

 ```typescript
 import "@matterlabs/hardhat-zksync-deploy";